open-pack/openpack-toolkit/docs/openpack-dataset/data-collection/subjects.md

 # Subjects

 We invited 16 distinct subjects for our data collection.
-The ages of the subjects are between 20s and 50s.
-Here is information for currently available users.
+Here is metadata about subjects.

 | Subject | Sex | Age | Dominant Hand | Experience | Note                 |
 | ------- | --- | --- | ------------- | ---------- | -------------------- |